Zaid-Ajaj/Feliz/public/Feliz/React/StatefulComponents.md

 In most cases this has no performance impact at all, however, in some cases where the initial value is very expensive this can cause an application to become unusable.

-You can ensure that expensive initialization functions only run once via `React.useStateLazy`:
+You can ensure that expensive initialization functions only run once by passing in an initializer function into `React.useState`:

 ```fsharp:use-state-lazy
 let useStateNormal = React.functionComponent(fun () ->